The Strategic Opportunity in HR Technology

 Pros

-• Industry-first Access Guard technology: Provides role-based AI security, ensuring AI can only access and display data based on each user's organizational permissions.
+• Industry-first Access Guard technology: Role-based AI security ensures AI can only access and display data based on each user's organizational permissions.

 • Business metric integration: Integrates people data with business metrics (sales, customer success, R&D) for holistic workforce impact analysis.

-• Superior data visualization: Features dynamic org charts, geographic maps, data sheets, and customizable dashboards that make insights immediately actionable.
+• Superior data visualization: Dynamic org charts, geographic maps, data sheets, and customizable dashboards make insights immediately actionable.

-• SOC 2 Type 2 certified: Includes customizable data sensitivity tagging (Org Public, Personal Data, Compensation) and complex managerial access controls.
+• SOC 2 Type 2 certified: Customizable data sensitivity tagging (Org Public, Personal Data, Compensation) and complex managerial access controls.

-• Powerful scenario planning: Offers headcount modeling with future-state org charts that integrate with ATS systems like Greenhouse, Lever, and Ashby.
+• Powerful scenario planning: Headcount modeling with future-state org charts that integrate with ATS systems like Greenhouse, Lever, and Ashby.

-• ChartHop AI: Provides a natural language interface for HR queries, automated summaries of survey responses, and embedded insights alongside dashboards.
+• ChartHop AI: A natural language interface for HR queries, automated summaries of survey responses, and embedded insights alongside dashboards.

-• Strong payroll integrations: Includes two-way sync with ADP Workforce Now and connections to UKG, BambooHR, Justworks, and Paylocity.
+• Strong payroll integrations: Two-way sync with ADP Workforce Now and connections to UKG, BambooHR, Justworks, and Paylocity.

-• Configurable workflows: Offers onboarding/offboarding workflows with custom forms, tasks, and automated survey distribution.
+• Configurable workflows: Onboarding/offboarding workflows with custom forms, tasks, and automated survey distribution.

-• Exceptional customer support: Provides implementation assistance and ongoing strategic partnership.
+• Exceptional customer support: Implementation assistance and ongoing strategic partnership.

 Cons

-• Learning curve: Due to extensive customization options and advanced features, it may take time to master.
+• Learning curve: Extensive customization and advanced features can take time to master.

-• Cultural shift: It is best suited for organizations comfortable with data transparency and may require a cultural shift for traditionally hierarchical companies.
+• Cultural shift: Best suited for organizations comfortable with data transparency; traditionally hierarchical companies may need a cultural shift.

 Pricing